-'CRR leverage ratio' Calculated using the CRR definition of "Tier 1 capital" for the numerator and the CRR definition of "leverage exposure" as the denominator.
+'CRR leverage ratio' A leverage ratio calculated using the CRR definition of "Tier 1 capital" for the numerator and the CRR definition of "leverage exposure" as the denominator, as applicable in the EU.
+From 1 January 2022, UK banks are subject to a single UK leverage ratio requirement.